eamonmason/zerotocloud/tutorial/ICE.md

 ## Deploy ICE.

-ICE has two separate deployments, so you deploy the AMI once for the processor and once for the reader.
+ICE has two separate deployments: you deploy the AMI once for the processor and once for the reader.

-This is not working with Asgard yet, so just simply deploy through the AMI through the AWS interface.
+Deployment is not working with Asgard yet, so just simply deploy through the AMI through the AWS interface.

 Vist the instance's public DNS Name on port 7001, i.e. _http://*instance DNS name*:7001/ice/dashboard/summary_